Poornamith/OpenCVAndroidProject/ReadMe.md

         buildToolsVersion "23.0.1"
         </pre>

 - Error:Execution failed for task ':app:compileDebugNdk'.
-Error: NDK integration is deprecated in the current plugin.
+NDK integration is deprecated in the current plugin.
 Consider trying the new experimental plugin.
 For details, see http://tools.android.com/tech-docs/new-build-system/gradle-experimental.
 Set "android.useDeprecatedNdk=true" in gradle.properties to continue using the current NDK integration.

    - Remedy: goto gradle.properties and add the following line
         <pre>
         android.useDeprecatedNdk=true
         </pre>

 Error:Execution failed for task ':app:compileDebugNdk'.
-> NDK not configured.
+NDK not configured.
 Download the NDK from http://developer.android.com/tools/sdk/ndk/.Then add ndk.dir=path/to/ndk in local.properties.
 (On Windows, make sure you escape backslashes, e.g. C:\\ndk rather than C:\ndk)

    - Remedy: goto local.properties and add the following line
         <pre>
         ndk.dir=<NDK_Path>
         </pre>